-Nearly 650,000 U.S. children enter the public foster care system each year—creating a high demand for caring foster parents.*
+Approximately 270,000 U.S. children entered the public foster care system in 2017—creating a high demand for caring foster parents.1

 May is National Foster Care Month, a time when foster parents, families, social workers and child welfare professionals, policymakers, and others are recognized for their efforts in helping children within the foster care system find permanent homes and realize brighter futures.